brianpmaher/haunt/README.md

 Sections of the code that are covered by other copyrights and licenses are explicitly indicated in the source files or in the [ATTRIBUTION.md](ATTRIBUTION.md) file.

-The `engine/deps` directory contains third-party dependencies, which are covered by their own licenses and copyrights.
+The `deps` directory in each subproject contains third-party dependencies, which are covered by their own licenses and copyrights.

 Copyright (C) 2025 Brian Maher <https://brianpmaher.com>